ethereum-optimism/specs/specs/experimental/fault-proof/stage-one/honest-challenger-fdg.md

 When the [chess clock](fault-dispute-game.md#game-clock) of a [subgame root](fault-dispute-game.md#resolution) has run out, the subgame can be resolved.
-The honest challenger should resolve all subgames in bottom-up order, until the subgame rooted at the gam root is resolved.
+The honest challenger should resolve all subgames in bottom-up order, until the subgame rooted at the game root is resolved.

 The honest challenger accomplishes this by calling the `resolveClaim` function on the `FaultDisputeGame` contract.
 Once the root claim's subgame is resolved,